Allergy Shot Hours

 - Patients age 18 and older are to come alone; minors or those who need assistance may have 1 accompanying parent or legal guardian.

 - Maintain 6 feet of distance from others at all times, except during your injection(s).

 - Wear a face-mask.

-- Arrive 15 minutes prior to your scheduled injection time.
+- Plan to arrive 5 minutes prior to your scheduled injection time.